 The obligated entities must hold 20 days of eligible sales or consumption at all times.

-For the first 15 months of the entity’s activity, the eligible sales are substituted by an annual sales forecast approved by the Ministry for the Ecological Transition.
+For the first 15 months of the entity’s activity, the eligible sales are substituted by an annual sales forecast approved by the Ministry for the Ecological Transition and the Demographic Challenge.

 Obligation to pay the fee